Dr. John D. Spilker, Ph.D.

-Feel free to stop by my office at another time.
-I'm always happy to help.
+Feel free to stop anytime.
+If I'm by my office, I'm always happy to help.
 You can also email me to setup an appointment.

 Dr. Spilker enjoys learning alongside engaged students.
 In 2014 NWU awarded him the annual Exemplary Teacher Award and in 2017 he won the Margaret J. Prouty Teaching Award.
 His teaching focuses on project-based inquiry and using course content to help students develop research, writing, discourse, and public speaking skills, along with perspectives on diversity and inclusion.
 Informed by his experiences working as the faculty co-coordinator for New Student Programs, his teaching approach honors the rich connections between wellbeing, vocation, and personal development alongside intellectual development.
 Dr. Spilker has participated in student/faculty collaborative research projects utilizing fieldwork to investigate (1) the Smithsonian Folklife Festival in Washington D.C. and (2) music and drag culture in New York City.
 Together with sociology and gender studies professor Susan Wortmann, Dr. Spilker co-designed and co-led a study abroad course to Cuba where students applied fieldwork methods to study Cuban Youth Music Culture.
 Prior to his arrival at NWU in fall 2011, he taught undergraduate and graduate courses in music history, research methods, and world music at Oklahoma State University and undergraduate courses in music history, analysis of music literature, and music appreciation at The Florida State University.